RobotCasserole1736/JeVoisTester/README.md

 ## deploy.ps1

 Powershell script to take the python files from moduleSource, do some basic verification, and deploy them to a connected JeVois camera.

+## serial_listen.ps1

+Powershell script to find & open the JeVois serial port, and then just listen for whatever packets are received.
+These are printed to console.
+Press 'q' to quit.